N1femi/N1femis_Learning_Hub/README.md

 The main goal of this repository is to document myself learning different topics.
 After certain points I will be able to look back and see how much I have grew and developed in different areas.

+### How to Contribute? 🔨
+1. Go to the issues tab in the repo.
+2. Select the appropriate template.
+3. Add content
+4. Submit issue!

+### Many more things to come 👀
+- I'm looking to make this repo more interactive and more like an actual hub where everyone can show their progress
+- More content (obviously)
+- A bot for automating manual tasks